 - Worcestershire Sauce: This sauce adds a good punch to the soup.
 Don't miss it!

 - Dairy: Heavy Cream is our favorite pick.
 You can also sub it with half and half or whole milk.
-In that case the Clam Chowder won’t be that creamy & thick.
+In that case the easy New England Clam Chowder recipe won't be that creamy & thick.

 - Chicken Stock: You can use canned stock or dissolve better than bouillon paste in warm water.
 You can also use Bouillon cubes dissolved in hot water.
 We picked better than bouillon paste.